Mumbaki (film)

 Mumbaki is a 1996 Philippine action drama film co-written and directed by Butch Perez.
+The film stars Raymart Santiago, and Albert Martinez.
+This marks Angel Aquino's theatrical debut.
 Its title refers to a native shaman or ritual specialist in Ifugao culture.
-The film stars Raymart Santiago, and Albert Martinez, and Angel Aquino in her first film role.

 Plot

 Joseph, a doctor, returns to his hometown of Lidum in Ifugao, along with his girlfriend and fellow doctor Nancy, to attend the funeral of his father Dangunay, a tribal healer (mumbaki) and leader who was killed in a dispute with the villagers of Alimit led by Atiwan.
 Joseph makes friends with Felix, the community doctor, while Nancy explores Lidum and the origins of its feud with Alimit.
 Joseph learns that his fellow villagers, led by his uncle Ginoldang, who is also a mumbaki, have passed off his father's death as an accident to authorities to prevent them from interfering.
 At an unsuccessful attempt at mediation, Joseph encounters Atiwan's niece Dolores, who was betrothed to Joseph before he left to pursue his studies.
 That night, Joseph is ritually selected to avenge his father's death, which he refuses because of his duties as a doctor.

 The next day, Felix tells Joseph that a pneumonia epidemic has broken out and asks for his help.
 Despite Ginoldang's warning that Atiwan is seeking to kill him, Joseph goes with Felix to treat patients in other villages.
 At Felix’s clinic, they are visited by Dolores and other villagers from Alimit, who ask for their help to treat their tribe.
 Joseph reluctantly agrees to go with her to Alimit, but on their way, they are ambushed by warriors of Lidum led by his cousin Carlos, forcing Joseph to stay behind.